Bring Home the Bacon

 Ongoing series

 Bring Home the Bacon debuted as a part of the Pretty Limber exhibition at Klowden Mann in 2013.
-These collages embody the essence of a self-empowered multi-tasking sexual being, “gloved up” to enhance the emittance of a female warrior mood.
+These collages embody the essence of a self-empowered sensual and stylish being, “gloved up” to enhance a mood of the female warrior who need not fight.

 Hubby on the series: